el1s7/rests/README.md

 In the example above, we have have created a `user` category with a `info` endpoint.
 You can call endpoint by passing an object of params, if params are invalid or required it will throw an error with the param help message.

-Categories can be with initalized with params that are readable by each endpoint of that category.
+You can set default params values for a category by initalizing new object with 'set' function Categories can be initalized by using the `set` function to store param values, the param values are readable by each endpoint of that category.
 You can also call the endpoint directly without initalization.
 #### Another Example
 ```javascript
 import Wrape from 'wrape';